swill200/LeadShiftReportDB/README.md

 ### Affectionately known as LeTeRS

 This 'Lead Tech Shift Report' program was designed and implemented as a way of communicating important information between shifts.
 I was not able to implement a proper database backend due to network and system permissions.
-So, I implemented a simple "datastore" that essentially stores everything in a long string that is delimited by "--;".
+So, I implemented a simple "model" that essentially stores everything in a long string that is delimited by "--;".
 I plan to continue exploring options for this data storage methodology (like a database that resides in a network folder but can run locally), and any suggestions would be appreciated!

 ## The Main Screen
 A simple window to allow the user to select what they intend to do with a file menu for easy access to configuration files.